Saparmurat09/courses/README.md

 # Project Title

-This is an API that provides access to list of courses, and allows to perform POST, DELETE reqeuest
+This is an API that provides access to list of courses, and allows to perform POST, GET, DELETE reqeuest

 ## Getting Started